ngs-fzb/MTBseq_source/README.md

 conda install -c bioconda mtbseq
 ```

+### NOT NECESSARY ANYMORE - GATK will be installed through cona now!

 Due to license restrictions, even bioconda cannot install the dependency GenomeAnalysisTK 3.8 directly.
 After installation of MTBseq to fully install the GATK, you must download a licensed copy of the GenomeAnalysisTK 3.8
 from the Broad Institute (https://console.cloud.google.com/storage/browser/gatk-software/package-archive/gatk).